 Daniel Bynum appears in the records as “Daniel W.” and D. W.” with no middle name identified.
 One of his grandchildren, the son of Jesse Ellis Bynum of Mt.
 Pleasant, Texas, was named “Daniel Webster Bynum”.
 He told me in 1979 that he was named for his grandfather, whose middle name was Webster.
 This is certainly plausible, as Daniel Bynum was born near the height of Daniel Webster’s career.

-The Bible records are supported by census records.
+The Bible records of birth years are supported by census records.
 Daniel Bynum appears in the 1860, 1870, 1880, 1900 and 1910 censuses of Titus County, Texas.
 His age is consistent with the Bible record, and both the 1900 and 1910 censuses list him as having been married about 1859.

 His family Bible also says he joined the CSA on 29 May 1862 and was discharged 1 June 1865.
 Daniel Bynum applied for a pension for his Confederate service on 11 August 1909.2 Interestingly enough, his brother James Bynum applied for a pension on the same day and his application is consecutive with Daniel’s.
 Daniel’s application states he was age 77, a farmer, was born in Jackson County, Alabama, had been in Texas since 1860, and resided at the time in Cookville, Titus County.
 He stated that he served as a private in Company A, 22nd Texas Infantry Regiment from 1862 to 1865.
 This unit was actually the 8th Brigade of the Texas Militia at the time Daniel joined it.
 Since the application was “for use of soldiers who are indigent circumstances”, the Titus County tax assessor certified that D. W. Bynum’s taxable property value at that time was $660.
 The War Department’s response to the Texas Commissioner of Pensions was that D. W. Bynum enlisted on 7 May 1862 and was present on the last company roll on file on 29 February 1864.
 His brothers James and Isaac Bynum served in the same company, and Daniel Bynum witnessed both their pension applications.